Robustly Learning Regions of Attraction from Fixed Data: Algorithm Development

 This necessary condition~\eqref{eqn:tess_valid} can be checked in polynomial time.
-If this test fails, it means that there exist $v_{i,k} \notin \cup_{i=1}^{N_D}\mathcal{B}(x_i,r_i)$, and therefore, the data is not informative enough to learn a PWA Lyapunov function by only assuming the Lipschitz condition (Equation~\eqref{eqn:Lip}).
-Accordingly, the learning process will be terminated.
-Intuitively, the points which $v_{i,k} \notin \cup_{i=1}^{N_D}\mathcal{B}(x_i,r_i)$ should suggest the location where additional samples are required.
+If this test fails, it means that there exist a $\vy_{k,l} \notin \cup_{i=1}^{n}\bfB(\vx_i,\rho_i)$, and therefore, the dataset $\bfD$ is not informative enough to learn a PWA LF by only assuming the Lipschitz condition~\eqref{eq:lipschitz}.
+Accordingly, the learning process will be aborted.
+Intuitively, the vertices $\vy_{k,l} \notin \cup_{i=1}^{n}\bfB(\vx_i,\rho_i)$ should suggest the location where additional samples are required.
 We leave the investigation about this aspect for future work.